Oder bridge connecting Germany and Poland.

 Local, national and international experts present academic and community roundtables, book launches, graduate student presentations and more in this annual program sponsored by the CEES Program and the Department of German and Slavic Studies.

-Check back for our next event.
+Check back here for future events.

 Programs of study